Legalization of Industrial Hemp Positions NutraFuels for Market Expansion

-Coconut Creek, FL, Dec 21, 2018 - (ACN Newswire) - via NEWMEDIAWIRE -- NTFU applauds the passage of the 2018 Farm Bill allowing federally insured banks to legally work with merchants for product processing as well as the removal of barriers for research and industrial hemp production.
+Coconut Creek, Florida--(Newsfile Corp. - December 21, 2018) - NTFU (OTCQB: NTFU) applauds the passage of the 2018 Farm Bill allowing federally insured banks to legally work with merchants for product processing as well as the removal of barriers for research and industrial hemp production.

 "The hemp industry has been challenged over the years because of banking restrictions.
 It has caused challenges from the standpoint of merchant product processing for hemp-derived CBD products.
 It also caused headwinds with respect to many aspects of the companies operating in the hemp public markets," said Edgar Ward, CEO and Founder of NutraFuels.